Part VI

 In the territory of intimacy and power, accountability is the bridge from impact to repair, from confusion to clarity, from unintended harm to deeper trust.
 Let consent be more than a word; let it be a living sense in the body—an honest “yes,” a clean “no,” a sacred “not yet,” and the dignity of changing your mind.

 Start with the Serene Center.
 Don’t pick up a tool until you’ve found your ground.
+You can feel desire without being driven by it.

 1. The Wheel of Consent